huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 category: Guides
 permalink: /guides/stata
 sidebarDepth: 1
-description: Guide to get going with Stata on your workbench.
+description: Guide to get going with Stata in your HUNT Cloud workbench.
 ---

 # Stata guide